AaronCWacker/Yggdrasil/README.md

 # Yggdrasil

-# Novel Music Arrangement - Chords and Lyrics with Arpeggio Chords - Optimal Tables
+# Optimized for Playing and Singing.
+# Like a Rolling Stone - Bob Dylan - 3

 [Chord Reference]
 Fmaj7/C  x33210